jonelo/HashGarten/README.md

 ## Features

-- run it standalone or integrate it to your file browser
+- Run it standalone or integrate it to your file browser
-- find algorithms, regular expressions are supported (e.g. `^sha\d?-`)
+- Find suitable algorithms, regular expressions are supported (e.g. `^sha\d?-`)
-- select one or many of a pool of 470 algorithms
+- Select one or many of a pool of more than 470 algorithms
-- get detailed help for each algorithm
+- Get detailed help for each algorithm
-- drag and drop files and directories to the GUI
+- Drag and drop files and directories to the GUI
-- components become visible if yout need them
+- Components become visible if yout need them
-- calculate and verify hash values
+- Calculate and verify hash values
-- window is always on top
+- Window is always on top
 - Light and Dark themes are supported

 ## Internals

 - HashGarten is written entirely in Java and it uses the Swing framework
+- It uses Jacksum as a lib and calls its API, it does not call Jacksum by the command line
-- it requires FlatLaF to get a modern look and feel.
+- It requires FlatLaF to get a modern look and feel.
 See also https://github.com/JFormDesigner/FlatLaf
-- it uses Jacksum as a lib and calls its API, it does not call Jacksum by the command line
-- the GUI supports the same program options as Jacksum does, so you can initialize the GUI even by the command line
+- The GUI supports the same program options as Jacksum does, so you can initialize the GUI even by the command line
-- it reads and stores GUI properties from/to $HOME/.HashGarten.properties
+- It reads and stores GUI properties from/to $HOME/.HashGarten.properties